 Learn more on what are the top-selling products and categories on Amazon

 One platform for Local and Global:

-Amazon will serve as a marketplace which invites global as well as local sellers and customers for shopping.
+Amazon will serve as a marketplace that invites global as well as local sellers and customers for shopping.
 Amazon.sa is accessible in the local language Arabic as well as the global language ie English.
-That’ll motivate sellers from other regions to come and sell on Amazon.sa.
+Hence this will motivate sellers from other regions to come and sell on Amazon.sa.